RV RENTAL AUSTRALIA

 From Melbourne you can take your campervan or motorhome by Spirit of Tasmania ferry to Devonport, Tasmania.

-From Adelaide directly to the fantastic Uluru in the center of Oz is about an 18-hour drive, with Alice Springs about 5 hours from Uluru.
-From Alice to Darwin is another 16 hours.
 We've discussed the route from Perth to Darwin, which is about 45 hours of driving.
 However, we'd be remiss not to mention that a proper trip to Perth should take in some of the marvelous landscapes, wineries and sights of the southwest, including the towns of Margaret River and Albany.
 You can hike 6 km roundritp to the top of Bluff Knoll in the Stirling Range National Park, at 1099 m the hightest summit of the range.

 RV camping culture and infrastructure is vibrant and pervasive in Australia.
 Private holiday parks, national parks, and state and community parks abound and offer facilities and campsites designed for RVers.
 Free camping is common throughout the country at primitive campsites within these parks and at roadside rest stops (20-hour limit at rest stops).
 Discovery Holiday Parks is Australia's largest network of holiday parks.
 BIG4 Holiday Parks features 170 parks, each with 24/7 on-site management.
 Moreover Australia boasts hundreds of national parks.
 Camping fees at the national parks are modest but higher at the better appointed facilities (hot showers, flush toilets, power) of the more popular parks, and many of the parks offer free primitive campsites with basic (water, open-pit toilets) or no facilities.
 Book in advance if possible.
 With state and community parks there is usually no need or opportunity to book in advance.
 Discreet free camping in an RV — alias freedom camping, dispersed camping, dry camping, wild camping, boondocking — is a good option in many areas.
 Each state has designated areas in state forests or reserves where free camping is allowed.

-Moreover, many vineyards, olive groves and farms allow you to free camp on their land!
+Moreover, many vineyards, olive groves and farms allow you to free camp on their land.
 See HipCamp Farmstays.

 A motorhome or campervan tour visiting all Australia's primary scenic areas will entail about 15,000 km (9500 miles) of driving and about AUD 500 in terms of park entrance fees.
 Holiday parks charge about AUD 50 per night.
 For national parks, figure about AUD 15 per adult, half that per child.
 Road tolls in general are minimal to non-existent.